 Corps members in the early 1950s formed a close-knit group, having grown up with each other.
 They wanted to perpetuate this fraternal feeling, so they created initiation rites for new members.
 In terms of pride and character, they tended to pattern themselves after another corps, the U.S. Marine Corps.
 Marines still have initiations too, called boot camp, instilling pride, character, and a spirit of belonging.
 The Cavaliers continued their initiation rites for nearly their entire history.

 After a summer full of parades, contests, and other appearances in 1950, it was time to select new uniforms for 1951.
-Following the Bell Corps‘ example, comfortable open necks and loose trousers in a swashbuckling Cavalier style were selected, although the initial vote for chartreuse as dominant color was overruled by the uniform maker.
-This musketeer swashbuckler look has now been the Cavaliers’ for more than fifty years.
+Following the Bell Corps‘ example, comfortable open necks and loose trousers in a swashbuckling Cavalier style were selected.
+(The members' initial vote was for chartreuse as the dominant color.
+When the uniform maker explained the fading effect of the summer sun, the second choice quickly became Kelly green.)
+With mostly minor annual changes, the musketeer-swashbuckler look has now been the Cavaliers’ style for close to seventy years.

-In 1955 the management brought in the great rudimental drummer Frank Arsenault to work with the percussion.
-Frank conferred instant credibility; the corps won their first VFW State title and finished a strong fifth at American Legion Nationals in Miami.
+In 1955 the management brought in the legendary rudimental drummer Frank Arsenault to work with the percussion.
+His work conferred instant credibility.
+The corps won its first VFW State title and finished a strong fifth at American Legion Nationals in Miami.
 The Chicago Cavaliers were on the move.

 1956 brought another VFW State title and a number one ranking in the Midwest, but even after a season of 16 wins out of 20 contests, the Cavies returned home with only a third place finish at VFW Nationals.